Ellie Mason: Club career

 After spending the FA WSL Spring Series and 2017–18 season with Millwall Lionesses, Mason signed a full-time professional contract with Yeovil Town in August 2018.

 At Yeovil Town Mason converted to playing as a defender, but the club finished a distant last in the 2018–19 FA WSL after a series of hurtful on-field drubbings and a 10-point penalty imposed for insolvency.
 Yeovil were then kicked out of the top two Leagues when The FA rejected their purported business plan.

 Mason then joined new FA Women's Championship club London City Lionesses, where she was appointed club captain.
 However, after being released by the club in 2021, she signed for Lewes on 28 July.

 Mason was with Lewes as they joined the last eight clubs in the Women's FA Cup.
 During a match against Chelsea she scored for goals.
 Mason signed a two-year contract with Birmingham City Women in July 2023.

 On 24 July 2025, it was announced that Mason had signed with WSL2 side Charlton Athletic.

 International career

 Mason was eligible to represent England, Gibraltar and Northern Ireland at international level.
-She received her first international callup for Gibraltar in February 2022.
+She received her first international call up for Gibraltar in February 2022.
 In August 2022, she was called up to the Northern Ireland after switching her international allegiance from Gibraltar.